lamhq/tech-notes/devops/aws/5-database/2-key-value/1-dynamodb.md

 ## DynamoDB Accelerator (DAX)

 - Fully managed, highly available, in-memory cache
-- 10× performance improvement than using just DynamoDB on its own.
+- 10× performance improvement than using just DynamoDB on its own (microseconds)
-- Reduces request time from milliseconds to microseconds - even under load
-- No need for developers to manage caching logic.
-Application interact with DAX only.
 - Compatible with DynamoDB API calls.
+No need for developers to manage caching logic.
+Application interact with DAX only
 - Is not designed for applications that are write-intensive.
-- Run within an Amazon VPC.
+- Run within an Amazon VPC
+- Full control.
+You determine the node size and count for the cluster, TTL for the data, and maintenance windows for changes and updates

 ![](images/dax.png)